-DC Water completed the construction of 79 new green facilities in the Rock Creek Watershed, reaching substantial completion in October 2018.
-Measurement processes have been established to monitor their effectiveness which data is anticipated to aid in the enterprise's decision whether to continue with green infrastructure to achieve CSO reduction for Rock Creek.
-Establishment of an innovative certification program to train and hire workers in installation and maintenance of green infrastructure has produced tangible socioeconomic benefit.
+DC Water completed the construction of 79 new green facilities in the Rock Creek sewershed, reaching substantial completion in October 2018.
+Final completion is anticipated in December of 2019.
+In the Potomac sewershed, DC Water completed the construction of 44 new green infrastructure facilities, and reached final completion in August of 2019.
+Measurement processes have been established to monitor green infrastructure effectiveness, the collected data will aid in the enterprise's decision whether to continue with green infrastructure to achieve CSO reduction for the Rock Creek and Potomac River.
+Monitoring for both sewersheds will continue into the spring and summer of 2020.
+Establishment of an innovative certification program to train and hire workers in installation and maintenance of green infrastructure has produced tangible socioeconomic benefits.